In Stock

 White Currant (Ribes rubrum)

-White currant is a hardy, self-fertile deciduous shrub from the Grossulariaceae family, grown for its pearl-like berries with a light, sweet flavour and mild tartness.
-A cultivar of red currant, it shares the same fruiting habit, producing on spurs along older wood.
-Spring flowers give way to creamy-white berries ripening from mid-summer.
+White Currant is a hardy, self-fertile deciduous shrub in the Grossulariaceae family, valued for its clusters of pearl-like berries with a light, sweet flavour and gentle tartness.
+It produces fruit on 2 to 3 year old canes, with delicate spring flowers giving way to creamy-white berries that ripen from early to mid-summer.

-Vigorous in its first year, the shrub forms a strong framework and typically begins fruiting by the second year, though full maturity may take up to five years.
-It reaches around 1 m high and 60 cm wide, ideal for beds, borders, and raised gardens.
+In its first year, the shrub develops a strong framework before producing fruit.
+Fruiting typically begins in the second or third year, though it may take up to five years to reach full maturity.
+It grows to around 1 metre high and 60 cm wide, making it ideal for raised beds, borders, and large containers.

 Thriving in cool, temperate, and arid climates, white currants need cold winters for consistent fruiting.
-Plant bare-rooted canes from autumn to winter while dormant to establish strong roots before spring.
+Plant bare-rooted canes from autumn to early spring while dormant to establish strong roots before growth resumes.

 Where to Plant